clojurebridge-berlin/organization/email_templates/all_mails_to_attendees.md

 You’re one of the chosen ones to participate in our ClojureBridge workshop!
 We unfortunately had to select attendees due to the high amount of signups and limited space.
 We would like to know upfront whether you’re still able to make it on the __ and __ th of _____.
 If you can’t come, we would like to give somebody else the chance, so please respond before  _______ !

+If you are going to attend we will send you another mail with more details.

 <Optional: information about Euroclojure grants>
 ClojureBridge Berlin Team